Content Navigation

 Dos and Don'ts

-• Do use the correct form version for the tax year you are filing.
+• Do use the correct form version for the tax year you are reporting.

-• Don’t leave any required fields blank; incomplete forms can cause delays.
+• Don't leave any required fields blank; this could lead to penalties.

 Misconceptions